XinJingHao/Sparrow-V0/README.md

 ### Coordinate Frames:

-There are three coordinate frames in Sparrow as shown on the right.
+There are three coordinate frames in Sparrow-V0 as shown on the right.
 The ground truth position of the robot is calculated in **World Coordinate Frame**, which will be normalized and represented in **Relative Coordinate Frame** to comprise the RL state variable.
 The **Grid Coordinate Frame** comes from *pygame*, used to draw the robot, obstacles, target area, etc.

 ### Basic Robot Information: